FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE

 Gee received an Honourary Doctorate for services to Literature (DLitt) from Victoria University of Wellington in 1987.
 In 1989, he was the Victoria University Writers' Fellow.

 Since the completion of The Oxford Companion to New Zealand Literature, Gee has published the novel Live Bodies (Penguin, 1998), which won the Deutz Medal for Fiction at the 1998 Montana New Zealand Book Awards.
-He has also published several books for children and/or young adults: most recently Hostel Girl (Puffin, 1999).
+He has also published several books for children and/or young adults: including Orchard Street (Viking, 1998) and Hostel Girl (Puffin, 1999).

 Ellie and the Shadow Man (Penguin, 2001) was short-listed at the 2002 Montana New Zealand Book Awards.
 Told in five parts, the narrative traces each significant period of protagonist Ellie’s life, from her difficult childhood in Lower Hutt to the artistic and maternal experiences brought by middle age.
 Over the course of her life she becomes involved with a series of feckless, forgettable men – but it is the ever-present shadow man who haunts Ellie’s thoughts and forces his way into her paintings.